 Wider curriculum links: Offering superb sports facilities alongside welcoming South African culture, multi-ethnic culture, rich history and inspiring landscapes, South Africa communicates a natural link between sports and other curriculum areas, including Languages, History, Art, Geography and Geology.

-Pavilion's Cricket Tours
+Pavilion's Rugby Tours

 Pavilion's well-established agents can expertly match players' ages and abilities, ensuring that all students benefit from valuable training sessions.

-Our official umpires demonstrate enviable skill and professionalism and combined with your school's teachers training the students, the fixtures and 90 minute training sessions give ample opportunity for positive learning outcomes through challenging players' decision making skills and enhancing their performance.
+Our official referees demonstrate enviable skill and professionalism and combined with your school's teachers training the students, the fixtures and 90 minute training sessions give ample opportunity for positive learning outcomes through challenging players' decision making skills and enhancing their performance.